 Suffering: The Unique Novelty of Mixture

-As the Buddha famously stated, “Life is suffering;” but the Buddha also famously taught that to quell suffering, one must forgo the desires of ego.
-The Novel Universe Model agrees that desire– personal preference– plays the key role in suffering.
-Unlike the Buddha, the Novel Universe Cult neither seeks to abolish it, nor do we venerate a method to achieve its erasure; and we certainly don’t aim to instigate or increase it.
-NUM, however, acknowledges the value of suffering, that it has a deep, spiritual message, and that message cannot be found anywhere else.
+As the Buddha famously stated, “Life is suffering;” but the Buddha also famously taught that to quell suffering, one must forgo the desires and attachments of ego.
+The Novel Universe Model agrees that desire – personal preference – plays the key role in suffering.
+Unlike the Buddha, the Novel Universe Cult neither seeks to abolish suffering, nor do we venerate a method to achieve its erasure; and we certainly don’t aim to instigate or increase it.
+NUM, however, acknowledges the value of suffering, that it has a deep, spiritual message, and that message cannot be found elsewhere.

-Suffering is an awareness of the inability to express preference, either for Love’s cooperation or Power’s control– a passed-over promotion, a shoulder that won’t straighten, a dog starving in a kennel.
+Suffering is the awareness and experience of one’s inability to express preference, either for Love’s cooperation or Power’s control – a passed-over promotion, a shoulder that won’t straighten, a dog starving in a kennel.
 The degree of one’s suffering is in direct proportion to the priority of preference.
-At the low end, we have our wants and desires– ice cream flavors, time spent with special people, a body that better functions; at the high, preferences, by other terms, are essential requirements– “needs.”
-Being denied a favorite dessert flavor is one thing, not getting enough air creates existential suffering we’ll do anything to change.
+At the low end of preference’s scale, we have our wants – ice cream flavors, time spent with special people, a body that better functions; at the high end, we have our needs – air, food, sleep, etc. Being denied a favorite dessert flavor leads to frustration – emotional suffering; being denied oxygen leads to death – existential suffering.

-Suffering is neither a test of God, nor flaw in the system, but instead, the rarest of opportunities– a primary reason so many of us are here.
-Only in the Mixture does this state even exist, neither found in the Concert Hall, Marketplace, nor Spiral– one doesn’t suffer in the place one prefers to be.
+Suffering is neither a test of God, nor flaw in the system, but instead, the rarest of opportunities – a primary reason so many of us are here.
+Only in the Mixture does this state even exist, neither found in the Concert Hall, Marketplace, nor Spiral one doesn’t suffer where one prefers to be.
 So, if there’s no suffering after death, why choose life?
-NUM holds that life is not imposed upon us as a way to separate the inadequate (sinner) from the entitled (saint), but instead, a voluntary possibility of unparalleled self-discovery.
+NUM holds that life is not imposed upon us as a way to separate the inadequate (sinner) from the entitled (saint), but instead, a voluntary opportunity for unparalleled self-discovery.

 Previous